 10 Tips for Performing Routine Bike Maintenance

-Some folks may ask, “What is routine maintenance?” or “How often should you service a motorbike?”
+Some folks may ask, “What is routine maintenance?” or “How often should you service a motorcycle?”
 The best place to find that information is the motorcycle preventive maintenance checklist located in the owner’s manual for your bike.
 Dig it out, read through it and decide what you are both capable of and feel comfortable doing.

 Be honest with yourself, if there is something you’re not sure on, get help from someone with more experience.
 Afterall, improper maintenance can be worse than none at all.